 These perceptions seemed relevant because of the curve of that career.
 He started out with just six home runs in two minor league seasons and averaged fewer than 20 per year during his first three years in the majors.
 At the top of his game he had successive seasons of 31, 43, 34, 42, 47 and 39 home runs.
 Bagwell surged almost simultaneously with Mark McGwire and Sammy Sosa, two sluggers whose drug use subsequently sullied their career reputations.
 Their and others’ accomplishments generated questions about the proliferation of home runs hit during this period.
 It became a centerpiece of suspicion that something might be amiss.38

-Bruce Jenkins, Senior Sports Editor of the San Francisco Chronicle, acknowledges that while steroid suspicion is a factor for several voters, there is another point of consideration.
+Bruce Jenkins, Senior Sports Editor of the San Francisco Chronicle, acknowledges that while steroid suspicion was a factor for several voters, there is another point of consideration.
 “I certainly can't speak for the bulk of national baseball writers, but I know that many are suspicious of Bagwell—without proof, as you say.
 I've always voted for the best players—Bonds, McGwire, Clemens, etc.—so that's not a factor for me.
 I always found Bagwell just a bit short of Hall of Fame material.
 Heck of a player, I don't mean to knock him, just my personal opinion.
 And I do know that some other writers feel that way, as well.”40

 1 The author would like to express his appreciation for Mr. Bill Francis at the Baseball Hall of Fame (HoF) who provided a copy of material from Jeff Bagwell’s HoF file for this article and to Tom Schott for his editorial skills in improving this piece.